adc17/CV/README.md

 I am motivated by coding's endless scope for self-improvement, and by the chances it offers to work collaboratively.

 My ideal team environment is both friendly and hard-working; it values pair programming, best practices, and continued chances to upskill and grow.
-I also take my Quebec integration seriously—I'm keen to find work at a francophone company where I can elevate my French from fluency to full bilingualism.
+I also take my Quebec integration seriously—I'm keen to find work at a company where I can elevate my French from fluency to full bilingualism.

 ## Skills